Face2face - Upper-intermediate - Unit 2 - 2C

 to point out the faults or weaknesses of someone or something

-in a manner that shows one's disapproval of someone or something
+in a way that expresses disapproval or fault-finding

 to draw a logical inference or outcome based on established premises or evidence